MySQL tips for developers

-I'm the author of API Foundations in Go and my latest book, 12 Factor Apps with Docker and Go.
+I'm the author of API Foundations in Go and 12 Factor Apps with Docker and Go.
 You should read both books if you want to learn more about Docker and Go.
-I write about technology, Docker, Go, Node, PHP and databases most of the time.
-I am always interested in implementing best practices in whatever I do.
-You can reach out to me on Twitter.
+I'm currently writing The SaaS Handbook which more broadly deals with the subject of setting up a SaaS or product business.

 I'm available for consulting / development jobs.
 Fixing bottlenecks and scaling services to cope with high traffic is my thing.
-I specialize in back-end development with a focus on providing APIs for consumption in Angular, React, Vue.js and other front-end technology stacks.
+I specialize in back-end development with a focus on providing back-end APIs for consumption in Angular, React, Vue.js and other front-end technology stacks.

 Want to stay up to date with new posts?